IgnacioTejeraPicossi/Optimizely_test/README.md

   - In Development: level `Debug` for `OptiDemoCms`; in production, `Information`/`Warning` per configuration.
 - **Reproducibility and seed data**
   - Documentation in **`Docs/Reproducibility.md`**: use of `/health` and `/health/ready` as test hooks, seed data options (export/import, script, DB copy), and recommendation to wait for `/health/ready` to return 200 before smoke tests.
-  - No automatic content seed; the Start page is created in the CMS on first run.
+  - Start page is created in the CMS on first run.
+Personal pages (About Me, AI tools, My Hobbies, Contact Me) can be auto-created in Development via **PersonalPagesSeed** or manually via **`/seed/personal-pages`**.

 ### Testing (integration tests)
 - **Project:** `OptiDemoCms.Tests` (xUnit, FluentAssertions, Microsoft.AspNetCore.Mvc.Testing).